 Seraina’s Tip: My two absolute favourite places for food in Solothurn are Pittaria and Vitaminstation.
 Anyone that likes a good falafel or hummus is going to love Pittaria.
 And Vitaminstation makes some of the best ice cream I’ve ever tasted in Switzerland.

 Leave Solothurn after breakfast and head to Bern, the capital of Switzerland.
-In this beautiful UNESCO listed city, you’ve got plenty of activities to choose from.
+In this beautiful city, which is recognized by UNESCO, you’ll have plenty of activities to choose from.

-Join a guided city tour or explore Bern on your own.
-Take a stroll through the old town, head to the bear park, check out the Bundeshaus (House of Parliament) and walk back to Rosengarten for the views.
+Join a city tour or explore Bern on your own.
+Stroll through the old town, visit the Bear Park, check out the Federal Palace, and take a walk back to the Rose Garden to enjoy the view.

-You should definitely find enough things to keep you busy for a day.
-In the evening, we recommend heading back up to Rosengarten for some impressive night views.
+You’re sure to find enough things to keep you occupied for the day.
+In the evening, we recommend heading up to the Rose Garden, where you can enjoy an impressive view over the city at night.

-Bern is conveniently located in close proximity to a variety of breathtaking destinations.
-For one, there’s Thun and Interlaken, which are two wonderful places to visit for some spectacular lake and mountain views.
-If you’re interested in heading that way, turn to itinerary No. 4 on day 4.
+Bern is close to a multitude of varied excursion destinations.
+For example, there are Thun and Interlaken, two wonderful spots with spectacular lake and mountain views.
+If you want to head that way, check out Day 4 of Route No. 4.

-Only half an hour west of Bern lies the mediaeval city of Fribourg.
-If you decide to head over there, follow the citywalk signs leading you through this mighty old town.
-The signs will lead you up and down some very steep alleyways, across ancient wooden bridges, down to the River Saane and past the city’s very own funicular.
-For an even better view of your surroundings, tackle the 365 steps to the tower of the Cathedral.
-The River Saane at the bottom of the city is a great spot to stretch your legs and treat yourself to a snack.
+Just half an hour west of Bern is the medieval city of Fribourg.
+If you decide to go there, follow the signs for the city tour that will lead you through the impressive old town.
+The signs will guide you through steep alleys, over old wooden bridges, down to the river Saane, and past the city’s funicular railway.
+For an even better view of your surroundings, climb the 365 steps to the tower of the cathedral.
+The river Saane at the foot of the city is a great spot to stretch your legs and grab a snack.

-Technically, you could take this even further and head to Gruyères and Broc for some typical Swiss cheese and chocolate.
-Whatever you end up doing today and whenever you’re ready, head back to Bern for your last night in the city.
+You could even go further and visit Gruyères and Broc to taste some typical Swiss cheese and chocolate.
+Whatever you do today, return to Bern for your last night whenever you’re ready.

 It’s crucial you keep your breakfast to a minimum today.
 Because as soon as you’ve swallowed your last bite, it’s time to catch the train to Truebschachen.
 This is the place where the iconic Kambly biscuits come from.